 "We're seeing renovators installing fewer electrical outlets in the bedroom, so they can't be surrounded by plugged-in devices where they sleep.
 This intentional move cuts down on temptation and makes the bedroom a true oasis."—Jean Brownhill, founder and CEO of Sweeten

 "I think in this age of technology, people are really striving to make their bedrooms more of a peaceful oasis.
 We're seeing more and more clients remove TVs from bedrooms, invest in high quality bedding and window treatments, and moody, soft lighting.
 We tend to keep the designs for bedrooms really soft and serene, focusing more on textures and natural materials than patterns or colors.
-Lately a lot of clients have been requesting that their master bedroom evoke a sophisticated hotel-like feel, to create an escape for them where they can shut down from the day and recharge." —Devon Wegman, co-founder of Devon Grace Interiors
+Lately a lot of clients have been requesting that their primary bedroom evoke a sophisticated hotel-like feel, to create an escape for them where they can shut down from the day and recharge." —Devon Wegman, co-founder of Devon Grace Interiors

 "I hope that we see a return to cozy, moody spaces in 2020!
 Layers of textures and textiles and pretty wallpapers and gorgeous draperies—always with blackout lining, of course! —Maggie Griffin, founder of Maggie Griffin Designs